Passion – Sources

 Passion – Sources is the second of two albums of music from Martin Scorsese's film The Last Temptation of Christ.
 The first album, Passion by Peter Gabriel, was released in 1989 in conjunction with the movie.
-Passion - Sources is a compilation of songs by various artists from Armenia, Egypt, Ethiopia, Guinea, India, Iran, Morocco, Pakistan, Senegal, and Turkey.
+Passion – Sources is a compilation of songs by various artists from Armenia, Egypt, Ethiopia, Guinea, India, Iran, Morocco, Pakistan, Senegal, and Turkey.
 Gabriel does not perform on the album, but produced or co-produced several tracks.

 Background

 In his liner notes, Gabriel describes the album as "a selection of some of the traditional music, sources of inspiration, and location recordings."
+Gabriel mentioned in an interview with Keyboard magazine that his goal with the album was to provide the musicians he worked with on Passion "a chance to do their music in their way without being inhibited by my musical designs."
 The album largely eschews modern Western instruments and production techniques, and consists of studio recordings (produced at Gabriel's Real World Studios and elsewhere), location recordings made during the filming of The Last Temptation of Christ, and selections from existing sound recordings.